slyapustin/fixly/README.md

 2. Enter your OpenAI API key (starts with `sk-`)
 3. Select your preferred model (default is `gpt-4o-mini`)
 4. Click "Save Settings"
-5. Navigate to any website with text inputs or contenteditable elements
+5. Navigate to any website
-6. Type some text in an input field or contenteditable element
+6. Select any text - in paragraphs, input fields, or contenteditable elements
-7. Look for the ✨ button that appears near the element
+7. A floating ✨ button will appear near your selection
-8. Click the button to fix and improve your text
+8. Click the button to fix and improve the selected text
-9. If you want to revert the changes, press Ctrl+Z (Windows/Linux) or Cmd+Z (Mac) immediately after the AI makes changes

 ## Debugging

-If the fix button doesn't appear on contenteditable elements, try the following:
+If the fix button doesn't appear when selecting text, try the following:

 1. Open Chrome DevTools (F12 or right-click > Inspect)
 2. Go to the Console tab to check for any error messages
 3. Look for log messages from the extension (they start with "Fixly")
 4. Make sure the extension has permission to run on the current website
 5. Try reloading the page after the extension is loaded
-6. Test with the included `test.html` file to verify the extension works correctly
+6. Test on different websites to verify the extension works correctly

-### Testing with test.html

-1. Open the `test.html` file in Chrome
-2. The page contains various types of contenteditable elements
-3. Verify that the fix button appears when you type in each element
-4. If the button appears in the test page but not on other websites, there might be specific issues with those websites

 ## Troubleshooting

 ### Fix Button Not Appearing

-- Make sure you've entered text in the field (buttons only appear when there's content)
+- Make sure you've selected text (the button only appears when text is selected)
-- Some websites use complex editors that might prevent the button from appearing
+- Some websites might prevent selection or use complex editors
-- Try clicking in and out of the field to trigger the button
+- Try selecting text in different areas of the page
 - Check the console for any error messages

 ### Button Appears But Doesn't Work